YHS-SLC/YHS-LibGuide-Customizations/README.md

 # YHS-LibGuide-Customizations
  This a customization project for York House School's Senior Learning Commons LibGuides 2 website.

+- `/overrides` contains the actual code affecting the website.
+- `/SLC - Archive for Live Server` is an archive of the website from Jan 14, 2025.
+It is used to provide a *somewhat functional* live server for development.
+Note that the archive cannot record dynamic content, such as our "All Databases" page.
+- `YHS_database_list` .csv & .numbers files are for updating our list of databases

 # To Do...
 - Setup safe dev environment
 - Styling Ideas